PitPietro/pitpietro.github.io/_linux/execute-python-script-and-run-anywhere.md

 chmod 775 hello.py
 ```

-Feel free to use the right **string permission**, that best suits for your purposes.
+Feel free to use the right **file permissions**, that best suits for your purposes.

 ## Run the script from the terminal
 Here you are!
 Let's type: